Jeremy Porter & The Tucos: 2017 – Don't Worry, It's Not Contagious

 The band finished recording in June and the rest of the summer was spent mixing and mastering.
 In September, The Tucos made their fourth trek into Canada, playing shows in Toronto and Montreal, and their first appearance in Windsor.
 They also acted as local support for the Philadelphia band Beach Slang's Detroit stop at The Shelter on September 12.

-In July the band was introduced as a new addition to the GTG Records roster, a Lansing, MI based record label home to The Plurals, Alpha Rabbit, and many other bands that Jeremy Porter And The Tucos have played with.
+In July the band was introduced as a new addition to the GTG Records roster, a Lansing, Michigan–based record label home to The Plurals, Alpha Rabbit, and many other bands that Jeremy Porter And The Tucos have played with.
 Their debut on the label was a live version of their song Elimination Round on the label's 100th release compilation GTG100.
 In September they released the first single "Huckleberry" from their new record "Don't Worry, It's Not Contagious" which was released on November 10.
 The album was released on CD, digital download, and limited edition 180 gram vinyl pressed at the new Third Man Pressing plant, the vinyl manufacturing branch of Detroit native Jack White's Third Man Records on Detroit's Cass Corridor.
 A string of 18 Fall shows was also announced to promote the album, including a tour through the Dust Bowl, the Deep South, and back up through West Virginia and Kentucky and back-to-back record release shows in Detroit and Lansing.